 Medicare Supplemental Insurance (Medigap or MedSup) is specifically designed to supplement Medicare's benefits and is regulated by federal and state law, It must be clearly identified as Medicare Supplemental Insurance and it must provide specific benefits that help fill the gaps in your Medicare coverage.
 Other kinds of insurance may help you with out-of-pocket health care costs but they do not qualify as Medigap plans.

-In Nevada there are more than 25 companies that sell Medigap Plans.
-We represent many of them.
-It is important to us that we can offer the best value to our clients.
+In Texas there are a lot of companies that sell Medigap Plans and we represent many of them.
+It's important to us that we can offer the best value to our clients.

 Medicare is divided into two parts: Hospital Insurance (Part A) and Medical Insurance (Part B).
 Part A helps pay for care in a hospital, skilled nursing facility, some home health care, and hospice care.
 Part B helps pay for doctor bills, outpatient hospital care and other medical services not covered by Part A. Your Medicare card shows the Medicare coverage you have--Hospital Insurance (Part A), Medical Insurance (Part B), or both--and the date your coverage started.